the1fatkid/the1fatkid/README.md

 # Hi there, I'm Shivika! 👋

 I'm a passionate Front-End Developer with a knack for creating beautiful and user-friendly web applications.
-I love turning ideas into reality through code, and I'm always eager to learn and explore new technologies.
+I am an organization freak and a bit of a perfectionist, and I'm always eager to learn and explore new technologies.

 ## 🌱 About Me
 - 🎓 B.Tech graduate (2022) with a focus on web development.